Resolving Child Contact Disputes between Separated Parents

 Mediation is not relationship counselling, but a method of helping people reach an agreement on disputed issues.
 Mediation will aim to help parents agree on the details of how you’ll look after your children, such as where they’ll live and when they spend time with each parent.

 A mediator can help you reach an agreement on child arrangements without taking sides as they are a neutral, independent third party.
 The mediator can help keep discussions on track, which is important given the tricky issues that will need to be grappled with.

 It may take more than one session of mediation to cover all of the issues.
 However, the hope is that contact disputes can be resolved without the need for Court proceedings.

 A further option, before issuing Court proceedings, is for parents to have their legal representatives (Solicitors/Lawyers) negotiate on their behalf.
 Often, direct lines of communication between parents have broken down and so become completely ineffective or cause more issues.

-By contrast, having a Family Solicitor negotiate on your behalf can quite often remove the heat and anger out of the situation.
+By contrast, having a Family and Child Law Solicitor negotiate on your behalf can quite often remove the heat and anger out of the situation.
 It also provides an open channel of communication where the dispute can hopefully be resolved and a deal facilitated between the parents.

 Court Proceedings – Child Arrangement Order

 If none of the above methods helps parents resolve child access disputes, then proceedings can be issued at Court for a Child Arrangement Order.

 Under section 8 of the Children Act 1989, a Child Arrangement Order can be made which can regulate any of the following: